CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/crafting-skills/engineering.md

 - Emotional state may affect results
 - Personal goals may influence choices
 - Reputation may affect opportunities
+- Personal ethics may guide decisions
+- Cultural traditions may influence methods
+- Personal experiences may affect choices
+- Social standing may impact opportunities
+- Personal relationships may affect work
+- Cultural values may guide practices
+- Personal history may influence approach

 ### Safety Considerations
 - Always work in a safe environment